harimau99/iiai-copia/readme.md

 * Login at `example.com/login` using your `Master` account credentials
 * Create a new `school`
 * Create a new `audit` for the newly created school
+* Admin also can take place on audit.
+Admin is audit and audit is admin.

 ## Manage a school